 The Research and Education Council (REC) is the AWCI entity that promotes education within the horology industry.
-There are seven schools that meet the requirements to belong to the REC.
-These schools, along with AWCI, all strive to provide a quality educational product.
+Schools who participate in the REC, along with AWCI, all strive to provide a quality educational product.
 Our mutual goal is to help develop the highest degree of knowledge, technical expertise and professionalism in the horology industry.
-Click here for list of REC schools.
+Click here for a list of REC schools.

-There are two types of horology curricula within the REC watchmaking schools.
-These are called WOSTEP or SAWTA programs.
+There are three types of horology curricula within the REC watchmaking schools.
+The WOSTEP and SAWTA programs follow curricula developed and overseen by their respective organizations.
 Each has different attributes and requirements for a watchmaking education.
 Quality education is also provided at schools with a Traditional Curriculum.
 The three types of programs are described below.

 AWCI's ELM Trust Offers Annual Scholarships